(888) 340-0089

 1. Missing or Late IRS Form 990 Filings

 Failing to file Form 990 is one of the most damaging nonprofit compliance mistakes.
-Every 501(c)(3) must file annually, even if the organization earned no income.
+Every 501(c)(3) nonprofit must file the report annually, even if the organization earned no income.

 Why it matters: Missing three consecutive filings triggers automatic revocation of tax-exempt status.
 Reinstatement can take months and may require refiling Form 1023.